Tyler Boyd Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Tyler Boyd Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-Ahead of Sunday's game, here are the key stats and trends you need to know about Tyler Boyd and his player prop bet options.
-He'll take the field starting at 1:00 PM ET on FOX.
-This Week 6 matchup sees Boyd's Cincinnati Bengals (3-2) square off against the Detroit Lions (0-5) at Ford Field in Detroit, Michigan.
+Tyler Boyd will have several player prop bets available when he hits the field on Sunday at 1:00 PM ET live on FOX.
+Boyd's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) hit the field in Week 6 at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.